-- (3) A drilling, workover or production installation on a platform shall have continuous flammable gas detection equipment installed in any enclosed area containing petroleum handling equipment, open parts of the mud system or internal combustion engines. - (4) An operation where an emission of flammable gases can result in hydrogen sulfide gas concentrations of greater than 20ppm shall not be carried out unless continuous hydrogen sulfide gas detection equipment has been installed and is functioning. - (5) The monitoring devices referred to in Subsection (3) or (4), and the control mechanisms referred to in Subsection (7) shall be so arranged that functional tests of the separate components and of the whole system can be carried out efficiently. - (6) The functional tests referred to in Subsection (5) shall be carried out by a qualified person- - (a) at approved intervals; and - (b) immediately after any event indicating that the system or any part of the system is not operating correctly, and the results of any such test shall be recorded in an approved manner. - (7) The central control for the gas detection system required by Subsection (3) or (4) shall- - (a) be capable of giving an alarm at a point not higher than 60% of the lower explosive limit; and - (b) automatically activate shut-in sequences at a point not higher than 70% of the lower explosive limit; and - (c) in the case of hydrogen sulfide detection, be capable of giving an alarm before the concentration exceeds 20ppm. - (8) An internal combustion engine on a platform, other than an engine operating a fire pump, shall be provided with an emergency shutdown device which is automatically activated when flammable gas is detected in the air intake or, where such an engine is installed in pressurized housings, in the air intake of these housings and which is, where necessary, equipped with remote control equipment that is- - (a) accessible to the driller on a drilling or workover rig; and - (b) at some readily accessible point on a production platform. - (9) The exhaust piping of an internal combustion engine located on a platform shall be adequately lagged with approved material to prevent the ignition of any hydrocarbons accidentally coming into contact with the exhaust and shall be fitted with an approved spark arresting device. - (10) At least two approved portable explosimeters shall be provided on a platform.
+- (3) A drilling, workover or production installation on a platform shall have continuous flammable gas detection equipment installed in any enclosed area containing petroleum handling equipment, open parts of the mud system or internal combustion engines. - (4) An operation where an emission of flammable gasses can result in hydrogen sulphide gas concentrations of greater than 20ppm shall not be carried out unless continuous hydrogen sulphide gas detection equipment has been installed and is functioning. - (5) The monitoring devices referred to in Subsections (3) and (4), and the control mechanisms referred to in Subsection (7) shall be so arranged that functional tests of the separate components and of the whole system can be carried out efficiently. - (6) The functional tests referred to in zRef_sn22362006401515 Subsection (5) shall be carried out by a qualified person - (a) at approved intervals; and - (b) immediately after any event indicating that the system or any part of the system is not operating correctly, and the results of any such test shall be recorded in an approved manner. - (7) The central control for the gas detection system required by Subsections (3) and (4) shall - (a) be capable of giving an alarm at a point not higher than 60% of the lower explosive limit; and - (b) automatically activate shut-in sequences at a point not higher than 70% of the lower explosive limit; and - (c) in the case of hydrogen sulphide detection, be capable of giving an alarm before the concentration exceeds 20ppm. - (8) An internal combustion engine on a platform, other than an engine operating a fire pump, shall be provided with an emergency shutdown device which is automatically activated when flammable gas is detected in the air intake of these housing and which is, where necessary, equipped with remote control equipment that is - (a) accessible to the driller on a drilling or workover rig; and - (b) at some readily accessible point on a production platform. - (9) The exhaust piping of an internal combustion engine located on a platform shall be adequately lagged with approved material to prevent the ignition of any hydrocarbons accidentally coming into contact with the exhaust and shall be fitted with an approved spark arresting device. - (10) At least two approved portable explosimeters shall be provided on a platform.